Why Kharkiv, a city known for its poets, has become a key battleground in Ukraine

-Russian forces briefly took control Sunday of the city of 1.5 million people, only to be expelled by Ukrainian fighters hours later in what has been an unexpectedly strong show of resistance marking the initial phase of Russia’s invasion.
+Russian forces briefly took control Sunday of the city of 1.5 million people, only to be expelled by Ukrainian fighters hours later in what’s been an unexpectedly strong show of resistance marking the initial phase of Russia’s invasion.

-But Moscow is unlikely to abandon its assault on Kharkiv, a predominantly Russian-speaking city that has become central to Russia’s advance beyond the east, especially as it faces setbacks in taking the capital, Kyiv.
+But Moscow is unlikely to abandon its assault on Kharkiv, a predominantly Russian-speaking city that’s become central to Russia’s advance beyond the east, especially as it faces setbacks in taking the capital Kyiv.

 Instead, “it’s the eastern part of Ukraine that’s really holding it compared to the other parts.”
 He called Kharkiv “the anchor” still holding the eastern front.

-As Russian bombardments here intensify, Kharkiv could be a sign of the next, even bloodier stage in the war after Russia’s hopes for a swift victory were dashed, Kofman said.
+As Russian bombardments here increase in intensity, Kharkiv could be a sign of the next, even bloodier, stage in the war after Russia’s hopes for a swift victory were dashed, said Kofman.

 More ground troops combined with heavier bombardments of the city “could prove absolutely devastating” to civilians and infrastructure, he said.